Prajeeth17/EX-11-Oracle-Database-Connection-with-Python/README.md

 			[10009, 'Sameer', 75000.0]]
 		cur = con.cursor()
 		# Inserting multiple records into employee table
-		# (:1,:2,:3) are place holders.
-They pick data from a list supplied as argument
+		# (:1,:2,:3) are place holders.They pick data from a list supplied as argument
 		cur.executemany('insert into employee values(:1,:2,:3)', data)
 	except cx_Oracle.DatabaseError as er:
 		print('There is an error in Oracle database:', er)